yaru-su/MarketReturn_SP500ExcessPredictor/README.md

 ## Methodology

 ### 1. Feature Engineering
 - Select relevant features from raw data.
 - Normalize features to improve model stability and interpretability.

 ### 2. Model Training
-- Use **ElasticNetCV** to automatically tune `alpha` and `l1_ratio` via cross-validation.
+- Use **ElasticNetCV** on the training set to automatically select the optimal `alpha`.
-- Fit the model on scaled training data.
+- Fit a final **ElasticNet** model using the selected hyperparameters on the full scaled training data.
-- Save the trained model for inference.
+- Save the fitted model for inference.

 ### 3. Prediction & Signal Generation
-- Apply the trained **ElasticNet** or **ElasticNetCV** model to test data.
+- Apply the trained **ElasticNet** model to the test data.
 - Predict excess returns for the S&P 500.
 - Convert predicted returns into trading signals (+1 for long, -1 for short, 0 for neutral).

 ### 4. Evaluation
 - Compare predicted signals with actual S&P 500 returns.
 - Plot cumulative returns over time.
 - Calculate performance metrics such as accuracy, Sharpe ratio, or cumulative return.